ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/about.md

 > *"The present is theirs; the future, for which I really worked, is mine." -Nikola Tesla*

-If you like what I write, you can [follow to this blog by email or RSS](/follow-this-blog/).
+I will be putting out an article every Wednesday.
+So if you like what I write, you can [follow to this blog by email or RSS](/follow-this-blog/).